esteinig/dartQC/readme/install.md

 #### How do I run the script?

+Before you run the script, you need to activate the virtual environment.
+I can be deactivated after you are done with the command `source deactivate`.

 ```
 source activate dartqc
 ~/dartQC/dartqc.py --help
 ```

 #### How do I add a directory to the system's `PATH`?